No-Bake Brownie Protein Bites

 • Almond flour or almond meal

-• Whey Protein chocolate flavor: you may use plant-based protein.
+• Whey Protein chocolate flavor: you may use plant-based protein for a vegan-option.

-• Nut butter: Almond, cashew, or sunflower butter
+• Nut butter: Almond butter, cashew butter, peanut butter, or sunflower butter

-• Honey: honey is sticker than maple syrup and is preferred over other sweeteners.
+• Honey: Honey is stickier than maple syrup and is preferred over other sweeteners.
+But to keep it vegan friendly, you can swap for maple syrup or agave.

 • Water- you will need just a tiny bit to stick things together

-• Mini chocolate chips- we used Dark chocolate chips
+• Mini chocolate chips– we used Dark chocolate chips, you can use dairy-free options.

 • First, In a medium bowl mix together the almond flour, protein powder, cocoa powder, almond butter, honey, and water until a dough forms.